-At about four o'clock one morning, three weeks after the telephone was first used, Mr. and Mrs. O'Connor were awakened by a furious ringing of the call bell attached to the telephone in their room.
-Mr. O'C mor was surprised, because he knew that the office in the cemetery was locked every evening at six o'clock, when Superintendent Rowe and all his assistants go home for the night.
-Mr. O'Connor thought, however, that some ruf-fians might have been caught defacing the monu-ments and tombstones, which had been done before, and that the police were wanted, so he an-swered the call and asked through the speaking tube what was wanted.
-He received no reply except ringing of the bell.
-This was repeated several times, but no answer came through the tube.
-Mr. O'Connor finally concluded that either the wire was being tampered with or that some person had gained access to the cemetery office, and given an alarm in order to play a joke of him or annoy him.
-So he told Mr. Ghegan the next morning of his night's experience.
-Mr. Ghegan said that the call bell could not be rung unless some person turned the crauk at-tached to the telephone in the cemetery office, neither could the bell be rung by tampering with the wire, because the bell is not runr by a battery, but by a magnetic alarm.
-Mr. Ghegau questioned the men in the cemetery, but neither Superin-tendent Rowe nor any of his assistants had been in the cometery after six o'clock on the previous evening: The little office was examined, and the old circle, the treadmill of his old ideas, and thoughts, and habits.
-Now that man, in the Spir-it-life, has everything that belonged to him as a man and as a consciousness-as a spirit, as a char-acter, as an identity-save that gross envelop of flesh, that material structure or covering, which you call the body, which was not him, but which was his, and which he lays aside when death compels the change.
-For him, identified, holding the same loves and attractions and interests, what is there in the Spirit-Iand?
-The law of association, there in the spirit-land?
-The law of association, upon which all society of earth is formed, draws him to those who are like himself.
-His interests beloug to the earth.
-Do you not remember the truthful saying, "Where the treasure is, there will the heart be also?"
-Drawn back, then, to the old-en circle of his thoughts and feelings, there he is instructed methaned by those who are higher. instructed, perchance, by those who are higher, and purer, and freer, and yet have risen from this very standpoint of spiritual and moral enfoldment to which he gravitated naturally on entering the Spirit-land.
-So the farmer whose sole interests seem to be centered upon the earth-we mean the seen to be centered upon the catta we mean the man whose mind, like the rusty hings of a door, moves but creakingly and slowly when you draw it open to any instruction in spiritual things- such a man has made of himself a machine-he has taken the vital powers, the energies, the solil-ties of his mind, and has used all these only as the power working masteam, or as a force, to run the poor working ma-chine of a human body.
+selfishness, has striven simply for himself, has tolled day after day, and year after year, when his time comes to enter the Spirit-life, think of that identity!
+Think of his character, of his disposiidentity!
+Think of his character, of his disposition, of his nature, and can you suppose that that nature can he so instantly changed in all its qualities, and yet the identity of the person remain the same?
+Take the merchant, whose thoughts have seldom strayed beyond the narrow limit of sollarsand cents; daily he has thought and planned, he has aid awake nights thinking of his business, he has slept and dreamed of it, and when duty, as he would call it, has led him, on the Sabbath day, to listen to sermons, his mind wandered away from the thread of the discourse, and he has thought of profit and loss.
+When that man passes out o "the body, what is he?
+A merchant, a man, a human being disembodied, that is all; taken out of its eid circle, the treadmill of his old ideas, and thoughts, and habits.
+Now that man, in the Spir-It-life, has everything that belonged to him as a man and as a consciousness-as a spirit, as a character, as an identity-save that gross envelop of fiesh, that material structure or covering, which you call the body, which was not him, but which was his, and which he lays aside when death compels the change.
+For him, identified, holding the same loves and attractions and interests, what is there in the Spirit-land?
+The law-of association, upon which all society of earth is formed, draws upon which all society of earth is formed, draws him to those who are like himself.
+His interests belong to the earth.
+Do you not remember the truthful saying, "Where the treasure is, there will the heart be also."
+Drawn back, then, to the oldery circle of his thoughts and feelings, there he is en vircle of his thoughts and feelings, there he is instructed, perchance, by those who are higher, and turer, and freer, and yet have risen from this vary standpoint of spiritual and moral enfoldment to which he gravitated naturally on entering the Spiritland.
+So the farmer whose sole interests seem to be centered upon the earth-we mean the man whose mind, like the rusty hinge of a door, moves but creakingly and slowly when you draw it open to any instruction in spiritual things-such man has made of himself a machine-he has went the vital powers, the energies, the abilihas no the vital powers, the energies, the abili-ties of his mind, and has used all these only as ties of his mind, and has used all these only as steam, or as a force, to run the poor working machine of a human body.
 When he passes into the Spirit-life, what is there for him?
-Think of the condition in which such a soul awakens-think of any selfish life here on earth, whether over it shines the glitter and lustre of wealth, or over it mathematic and such a soul awakens. gathers the darkness of poverty, and if the mind does not rise above the level of its muterial and earthly surroundings when it enters the Spirit-life, it unds itself just as it was on earth.-Mrs. N. T. J. Brigham, in Olive Branch.
+Think of the condition in which such a soul awakens-think of any selfah life here on earth, whether over it shines the glitter and lustre of wealth, or over it gathers the darkness of poverty, and if the mind does not rise above the level of its insterial and earthly surroundings when it enters the Spirit-life, it finds itself just as it was on earth.-Mrs. N. T. J. Brigham, in Olice Branch.
+T. J. Brigham, in Olice Branch.